 It is a staple around our house

 We are now Dr Bronner’s ‘converts’, if I might call ourselves that.
-After discovering his products, along with their goodness and versatility, our kitchen is always well stocked with Dr Bronner’s liquid Castile soap and bar soap.
+After discovering this amazing eczema soap, along with their goodness and versatility for other uses, our kitchen and bathrooms are always well stocked with Dr Bronner’s liquid Castile soap and bar soap.

 With just these natural soaps, along with some common kitchen basics like baking soda, … Viola!
 ALL our cleaning needs can be met, whether it’s cleaning around the house, laundry, or dishes, or it’s cleaning ourselves from head to toe, we now use all natural ingredients.
 Each cleaning need has its own concoction, which I have detailed in separate articles.
 You can read them here: